Awakening's Greatest Tome-User

-This article is going to talk about your My Unit, and how he/she fits into Chrom's Ylissean Guard.
-My Unit starts as a Tactician, which allows for the use of both Swords and Tomes, and has roughly even growths in nearly every stat.
+This article is going to talk about your [My Unit] (Robin) and how he/she fits into Chrom's Ylissean Guard.
+[My Unit] starts as a Tactician, which allows for the use of both swords and tomes and has roughly even growths in nearly every stat.
 He/She is the first tome user in the party and perhaps the best one for a large part of the game as well, even if he/she remains in his/her default class.

-Well, for starters, My Unit's (MU for short; I'll be using that abbreviation for the rest of this hub for the sake of brevity) default name is Robin.
-Secondly, Chrom finds MU on the ground near a town of the halidom of Ylisse.
+Well, for starters, [My Unit's] (MU for short; I'll be using that abbreviation for the rest of this article for the sake of brevity) default name is Robin.
+Secondly, Chrom finds [MU] on the ground near a town of the halidom of Ylisse.
 He promptly interrogates him/her, who then says that he/she has amnesia.
-Frederick is not believing this story for one second, but Chrom and Lissa give the MU the benefit of the doubt.
-You quickly find out that My Unit is an expert tactician, a quality that Chrom is quick to utilize in future endeavors.
+Frederick does not believe this story for one second, but Chrom and Lissa give the [MU] the benefit of the doubt.
+You quickly find out that [My Unit] is an expert tactician, a quality that Chrom is quick to utilize in future endeavors.

 Besides that, Robin (or however you name him or her at avatar creation) is a blank slate.
 I would assume this was done with the intention of making the player really get into their character.

-- MU can build support relationships with EVERY unit in the game (even units that have almost no actual supports such as Anna) However, this excludes units received through DLC teams and maps, such as Prince Marth, since they can't support at all.
+- [MU] can build support relationships with ever unit in the game (even units that have almost no actual supports, such as Anna).
+However, this excludes units received through DLC teams and maps, such as Prince Marth, since they can't support at all.

-- Following from the above premise: MU can marry any character of the opposite gender in the game.
+- Following the above premise: [MU] can marry any character of the opposite gender in the game.